shabaj-ahmed/SAR_for_habit_formation/README.md

 ---

 # Installation and set up
+The following are instructions to replicate our study.
+If you would like to collaborate or need help setting up your won system please get in contact with me.

 ## Hardware used
 - Digital Dream Labs Vector 2.0,
 - Raspberry Pi 5 8 GB,